FreeCAD/FreeCAD-documentation/wiki/Which_workbench_should_I_choose.md

 FreeCAD comes with several [built-in workbenches](Workbenches.md), but [many more are available](External_workbenches.md) and can easily be installed via the [addons manager](Std_AddonMgr.md).

 New FreeCAD users generally start using and learning one or two specific workbenches, then explore other areas of FreeCAD and add the tools they find interesting there to their skills set.
 Before diving into specific workbenches, though, make sure you read the [Getting started](Getting_started.md) and [Navigating in the 3D space](Manual_Navigating_in_the_3D_view.md) pages, as they provide generic knowledge you\'ll need everywhere in FreeCAD.
+The [FreeCAD manual](Manual_Introduction.md) is another good way to discover FreeCAD step by step, in a linear way.

 The first workbench you should use depends on what you intent to do with FreeCAD.
 We usually see new users coming with one of the following requirements: